tleguern/libhash.sh/README.md

 The file adler32.sh is further compatible with:

-- Z shell - zsh.
+- Z shell - zsh ;
+- Debian Almquist shell - dash.